mongodb/specifications/source/transactions/transactions.rst

 Drivers MUST unpin a ClientSession in the following situations:

 #.
-The ``abortTransaction`` command is executed.
-The session MUST be unpinned
+The transaction is aborted.
+The session MUST be unpinned regardless of
-regardless of whether or the abort operation succeeds or fails.
+whether or the abort succeeds or fails.
 If the operation fails with a retryable error, the session MUST be unpinned before performing server selection for the retry.
 #.
 Any operation in the transcation, including ``commitTransaction`` fails with
 a TransientTransactionError.
 Transient errors indicate that the transaction in question has already been aborted or that the pinnned mongos is